Donny-Hikari/ask-terminal/README.md

 text_completion_endpoints:
   openai:
     model: gpt-3.5-turbo
-    credential_file: credentials/openai.yaml  # or specify the full path
+    credential_file: credentials/openai.yaml  # it will search ~/.config/chat-terminal; you can specify the full path as well
     # ... other configuration options
 ```